ishworthapa/bioinformatics.tcga.python/README.md

 # bioinformatics.tcga.python
-Tool for TCGA data written in python.
+A simple script written in python for TCGA dataset.
+This will pull patient barcode using UUID in manifest file from TCGA.